TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 - Do you have instances in your life where reflection has helped you resolve a problem or learn from an experience?

+- What advice for asking questions do you find most valuable and why?

+- What advice for asking do you find most valuable and why?

 - Listening\--what does it mean?
 What does it mean to feel heard?
 What does it mean to hear those around you?